LasramR/sclng-backend-test-lasramR/README.md

 #### .env based app configuration

-The project rely on the usage of a `.env` files to configures internals values.
-These values are used to configure the app behavior and the container infrastructure.
+The project rely on the usage of a `.env` files to configure internals values.
+These values are used to configure the app behavior and the containers infrastructure.

 To start configuring the project, at project root, create a `.env` file :